 The helmet is placed upon the largest appropriate ISO head form, positioned according to the corresponding helmet positioning index and held in place with an applied force of 50 newtons (11.25 lbs).
-If the helmet is configured with a movable face plate, the face plate shall be closed and latched.
+If the helmet has a hinged face plate which may be opened to expose the face or closed to cover the entire face and chin such as in a "flip-up" or "system" configuration, the face plate shall be closed and latched.
 The intersections of the shell with the various defined planes are then traced onto the outer surface of the helmet in the following manner: